-- A. The manufacturers indicated in Part 2 represent the basis for design and identify the minimum level of quality for materials and equipment, specified in this section, that are acceptable to UMB.
-Unless otherwise indicated in this Section, contractors may submit material and equipment by non listed manufacturers provided said submittals meet the requirements of these specifications.
-All submitted materials and equipment are subject to approval by the A/E and UMB. - 2.2 FIRE STOPS & SMOKE SEALS FOR WALL & FLOOR SLEEVE APPLICATIONS
+A. Listed Manufacturers: The manufacturers indicated in Part 2 represent the basis for design and identify the minimum level of quality for materials and equipment, specified in this Division, that are acceptable to UMB.
+Unless "or equal" is included as an option, substitutions are not allowed, except under the following condition.
+During bid phase, contractors may submit material and equipment by non-listed manufacturers provided said submittals meet the requirements of these specifications.
+All submitted materials and equipment are subject to approval by the A/E and UMB.
+Reference: Division 1 Substitution Section.

+2.2 FIRE STOPS & SMOKE SEALS FOR WALL & FLOOR SLEEVE APPLICATIONS